No Going Back Now!

 On October 10, 2015, I volunteered at the Ironman World Championships in Kona, Hawaii.
 I had a lot of fun and it got me thinking...
 “I could do that.”
 I have never been even a casual runner, and I think I had it in me to run a marathon?
 And after a 2.4 mile swim and a 112 bike ride?
 At 56 years old?
 And…having had a stroke?
 What was I thinking!!

 Soon after, I noticed a guy who advertised on his car that he coaches triathletes.
 He got to know I was a stroke survivor and my vision behind wanting to participate in triathlons.
 I awkwardly asked if he, Rick Rubio, would consider coaching me.
 After he watched me run and swim, he said he would!
 I learned later that Coach Rick had had two hip replacements and still competes in triathlons.

 I received invaluable support from my girlfriend (who later became my wife), children, colleagues, and friends.
 I had speech, occupational, and physical therapy from the hospital where I was a patient, and I continued outpatient therapy after being discharged.
 With encouragement from the Idaho State University Speech and Language Program, I helped start a Stroke Recovery Support Program for stroke survivors.
 When I could no longer afford it, I relied on the health providers who graciously gave me discounts (some by as much as 100 percent).

 I also improvised.
 After about 18 months, I began working out, riding my bike short distances, and swimming.
 As my stamina slowly increased, I began to go on longer bike rides and swims.
-I remember the days in Idaho where I could go 10 miles on my bike and swim 200 yards, and I so was so proud of myself!
+I remember the days where I could go 10 miles on my bike and swim 200 yards, and I so was so proud of myself!